tymyrddin/purple/source/docs/audits/nis2/explore.md

 supply chain security, and awareness.
 Be honest: 1 means nothing exists, 5 means mature and validated.

 Mostly 1-2?
 Plan for 12-24 months of work.
 Mostly 3-4?
 You've got 9-18 months to fill gaps.
 Mostly 5?
 Either you are already compliant or you are overconfident: validate externally.
+Validation means testing, not attestation.
+A score of 5 on incident response, validated through tabletop exercises and a penetration test, produces different evidence than a score of 5 based on documentation being in place.
+The self-assessment is a starting point; the evidence supporting it determines whether a supervisory authority would agree.

 ### Your timeline in months